open-zaak/open-zaak-market-consultation/GOVERNANCE.md

 * OpenZaak is open source.
 * We're a welcoming and respectful community as mentioned in our [Code of Conduct](GOVERNANCE.md#Code-of-Conduct).
 * Transparent and accessible, changes to the OpenZaak organization, OpenZaak code repositories, and OpenZaak related activities (e.g. level, involvement, etc) are done in public.
-* Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.
+* Ideas and contributions are accepted according to their technical and functional merit and alignment with project objectives, scope, and design principles.

 The maintainers of OpenZaak have two steering teams, a technical one and a product one.